Dartvauder/NeuroSandboxWebUI/README.md

 1) First install all [RequiredDependencies](/#Required-Dependencies)
 2) `Git clone https://github.com/Dartvauder/NeuroSandboxWebUI.git` to any location
-3) Run the `Install.bat` and wait for installation
+3) Run the `Install.bat`, select your version and wait for installation
-4) After installation, run `Start.bat`
+4) After installation, run `Start.bat` and go through the initial setup
-5) Wait for the application to launch
+5) Wait for the application to launch and follow the link from the terminal
-6) Now you can start generating!
+6) Now you can start generating.
+Enjoy!

-To get update, run `Update.bat`
+* To get update, run `Update.bat`
-To work with the virtual environment through the terminal, run `Venv.bat`
+* To work with the virtual environment through the terminal, run `Venv.bat`

 ### Linux & MacOS

 1) First install all [RequiredDependencies](/#Required-Dependencies)
 2) `Git clone https://github.com/Dartvauder/NeuroSandboxWebUI.git` to any location
-3) In the terminal, run the `./Install.sh` and wait for installation of all dependencies
+3) Run the `./Install.sh`, select your version and wait for installation
-4) After installation, run `./Start.sh`
+4) After installation, run `./Start.sh` and go through the initial setup
-5) Wait for the application to launch
+5) Wait for the application to launch and follow the link from the terminal
-6) Now you can start generating!
+6) Now you can start generating.
+Enjoy!

-To get update, run `./Update.sh`
+* To get update, run `./Update.sh`
-To work with the virtual environment through the terminal, run `./Venv.sh`
+* To work with the virtual environment through the terminal, run `./Venv.sh`

 ## Wiki